 Let’s start at the very beginning…

-A wire transfer is a direct bank-to-bank transaction, allowing you to move money directly from one account into another.
+A wire transfer is a direct bank-to-bank transaction, that allows you to move money from one account into another.

 Online transfers are where the old-fashioned concept of wiring money converges with the modern technology of electronic funds transfer (EFT).

-Online transfers allow people to send money simply by transferring it to another person.
+Online transfers allow people to send money simply by transferring it (or the data that represents that money) to another person.

 Wire transfers can cost a lot of money, especially when it comes to international payments.
-For example, some institutes can charge almost $40 to send $5000 to the United States.
+For example, some banks can charge almost $40 to send $5000 to the United States.

-Most banks will even charge a small fee to receive funds by wire as their share of the service fees.
+It’s also common for the receiving bank or credit union to charge a small fee to receive funds by wire as they are loath to provide the services without getting their share of the service fees.

-However, if you look around you will find that some transfer companies offer a very low and favourable flat fee.
+However, if you look around, you can find some transfer companies that offer a very low and favourable flat fee.

-Wire transfers are a very secure method of payment.
+Wire transfers are typically a very secure method of payment.